 - A sample of work from your experience and/or something that exemplifies your learning.
 Within your showcase, explain why you chose this sample.

 You must showcase your honors experience on your learning portfolio within 1 month of the experience concluding.

 Showcasing Experiences and Activities Beyond University Honors

-We also encourage you to document other significant experiences that you have, whether those happen within University Honors, at UC, or more broadly as part of your growth and development as a person.
-Remember, your portfolio is available to anyone who wants to learn more about you, including professors, letter of recommendation writers, graduate school admission officers, potential employers, etc., therefore, it is important that your documentation provides context for what you did and what you learned in a succinct manner.
+We also encourage you to showcase other significant experiences that you have, whether those happen within University Honors, at UC, or more broadly as part of your growth and development as a person.
+Remember, your portfolio is available to anyone who wants to learn more about you, including professors, letter of recommendation writers, graduate school admission officers, potential employers, etc., therefore, it is important that your showcase provides context for what you did and what you learned in a succinct manner.